pacany-zakazali/mixer/README.md

  - 4..6 independent line channels (+ phone output on every) + three different levels 0..150,  0..250, 0..1000 mV
  - RCA jacks + thin jack for every
  - No crossfader
- - Level meter for the every channel + master
+ - Level meter for the every channel + master, like this (TODO, insert image)
  - As minimum three independent outputs, dedicated volume regulator for every (one master, one booth, one recording)
  - No balanced\unbalanced outputs, because there is home mixer.
  - Knobs will be from https://store.djtechtools.com/products/chroma-caps-knobs-and-faders